litestar-org/litestar/docs/usage/11-data-transfer-objects/0-dto.md

         return companies[company_id - 1]
     except IndexError:
         raise HTTPException(
-            detail=f"Company not found",
+            detail="Company not found",
             status_code=HTTP_404_NOT_FOUND,
         )

 @get()
 def get_companies() -> list[ReadCompanyDTO]:
     return companies
 ```

 In the above, when requesting route of a company, the `secret` attribute will not be included in the response.
-And it also works when returning a list companies.
+And it also works when returning a list of companies.